What to say (or not to say) when selling Drupal

 I will not write about what the right and wrong approaches are, but rather offer some insights from my career to date.
 Combining my decade-long experience in sales with some more theoretical findings of different sales techniques and methodologies, it could come in handy when preparing your sales manuals.

 When selling a product just isn't enough

 B2B sales are getting more and more complex, and the customer is better equipped with information about your services than ever before in modern history.
 And they quite often know what they need.
 Or they believe so.
-When talking to them, and more importantly listening to them, you do find out that actually some of them know what they want, but the majority just thinks that they know what they want.
+When talking to them, and more importantly listening to them, you do find out that, actually, some of them know what they want, but the majority just think that they know what they want.

-From now on it should be about a client, what challenges it has, what do they want to achieve with their online presence, what are the goals and even why do they want to achieve that.
+From now on it should be about the client, what challenges they have, what they want to achieve with their online presence, what their goals are, and even why they want to achieve that.
 What I'm about to write next might sound blasphemous.
 The client wants to have a CMS because they would want to update the content on their website.
 The answer, not necessarily the wrong one, could be: “Of course, Drupal can do that”.

 They want to address and solve their marketing, sales, consumer experiences, logistics, membership, PR challenges they face in their everyday business.
 Websites can and do provide solutions for those and many other challenges.
 Is it safe to assume that clients actually don't care what platform you use, no matter how great you think it is?

 Clients are technology agnostic

 So how to engage your client to talk non-technology?
-Imagine your clients says: "We need to update the content on our website by ourselves?"
+Imagine the client says: "We need to update the content on our website by ourselves."
 You could say: "Great, Drupal does that."
 And that is it.
 Literally.
-Some of them could even say, OK, let's go with that.
+Some of them could even say, "OK, let's go with that."
 More likely, very few of them.

 How valuable are your services to you?
-Enough to stop talking about the technology and focus on client's needs and wishes?
+Enough to stop talking about the technology and focus on the client's needs and wishes?